cdp1337/ARKSurvivalAscended-Linux/README.md

 * Create a `steam` user for running the game server
 * Install ARK Survival Ascended Dedicated Server using standard Steam procedures
 * Setup a systemd service for running the game server
+* Add firewall service for game server (with firewalld)

 ---